compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## What is "spoofing"?

 Pretending to be something that you are not (a cell phone tower, the gmail login page).
-Email spoofing is pretending to send email from an address that you do not control- most modern email clients don't allow this.
+Email spoofing is pretending to send email from an address that you do not control.
+Gmail tries to disallow this; many other clients do not.

 ## How does anyone get through a firewall into a network?